 51, 52, 53.
 INTRODUCTION TO MUSIC.
-A study of the form and styles of musical composition including the folk song, art song, oratorio, opera, suite, symphonic poem, sonata, symphony and fugue.
-This course does not presuppose a technical knowledge of music, and credit is not allowed toward a major.
-Fall quarter is prerequisite to winter quarter, and winter quarter is in turn prerequisite to spring quarter.
+An introduction to the understanding and enjoyment of music.
+Emphasis is placed on the art of listening by a study of the following: the media of musical performance, the psychological and aesthetic aspects of music and its elements, the forms, styles, textures, and history of music literature.
+This course does not presuppose a technical knowledge of music.
+Credit is not allowed toward a major.
+Fall quarter is prerequisite to winter quarter and winter quarter is in turn prerequisite to spring quarter.
 Two credits; autumn, winter, spring.